open-telemetry/opentelemetry-demo/deploy/README.md

 You can edit the following files in this directory:

 * [`sentry-components.yaml`](./sentry-components.yaml) -- a list of components that have Sentry instrumentation.
 If some service there is commented out, that means that the vanilla version of the service (meaning, a prebuilt Docker image) will be started.
-* [`global.yaml`](./global.yaml) -- overrides for the Helm chart that is used to deploy the demo (https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo).
+* [`global.yaml`](./global.yaml) -- overrides for the [Helm chart that is used to deploy the demo](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo).
 Here you can configure things like allocated CPU/memory for each service.

 ### Enable Sentry Instrumentation